-The average Indian rupee to US dollar exchange rate was approximately \P 61.12 per \$1.00 in fiscal 2015, which represented a depreciation of the Indian rupee of 1.2% as compared with the average exchange rate of approximately \P 60.38 per \$1.00 in fiscal 2014, which in turn represented a depreciation of the Indian rupee of 11.0% as compared with the average exchange rate of approximately \P 54.38 per \$1.00 in fiscal 2013.

-The average pound sterling to US dollar exchange rate was approximately £0.620 per \$1.00 in fiscal 2015, which represented an appreciation of the pound sterling of 1.5% as compared with the average exchange rate of approximately £0.629 per \$1.00 in fiscal 2014, which in turn represented an appreciation of the pound sterling of 0.6% as compared with the average exchange rate of approximately £0.633 per \$1.00 in fiscal 2013.

-The average Australian dollar to US dollar exchange rate was approximately A\$0.88 per \$1.00 in fiscal 2015, which represented a depreciation of the Australian dollar of 6.1% as compared with the average exchange rate of approximately A\$0.933 per \$1.00 in fiscal 2014, which in turn represented a depreciation of the Australian dollar of 9.6% as compared with the average exchange rate of approximately A\$1.03 per \$1.00 in fiscal 2013.

-The average South African rand to US dollar exchange rate was approximately R11.1 per \$1.00 in fiscal 2015, which represented a depreciation of the South African rand of 9.4% as compared with the average exchange rate of approximately R10.1 per \$1.00 in fiscal 2014, which in turn represented a depreciation of the South African rand of 17.9% as compared with the average exchange rate of approximately R8.6 per \$1.00 in fiscal 2013.
+The average Indian rupee to US dollar exchange rate was approximately ₹65.43 per \$1.00 in fiscal 2016, which represented a depreciation of the Indian rupee of 7.1% as compared with the average exchange rate of approximately ₹61.12 per \$1.00 in fiscal 2015, which in turn represented a depreciation of the Indian rupee of 1.2% as compared with the average exchange rate of approximately ₹60.38 per \$1.00 in fiscal 2014.
+The average pound sterling to US dollar exchange rate was approximately £0.662 per \$1.00 in fiscal 2016, which represented a depreciation of the pound sterling of 6.4% as compared with the average exchange rate of approximately £0.620 per \$1.00 in fiscal 2015, which in turn represented an appreciation of the pound sterling of 1.5% as compared with the average exchange rate of approximately £0.629 per \$1.00 in fiscal 2014.
+The average Australian dollar to US dollar exchange rate was approximately A\$1.36 per \$1.00 in fiscal 2016, which represented a depreciation of the Australian dollar of 15.8% as compared with the average exchange rate of approximately A\$1.14 per \$1.00 in fiscal 2015, which in turn represented a depreciation of the Australian dollar of 6.1% as compared with the average exchange rate of approximately A\$1.07 per \$1.00 in fiscal 2014.
+The average South African rand to US dollar exchange rate was approximately R13.75 per \$1.00 in fiscal 2015, which in turn represented a depreciation of the South African rand of 9.4% as compared with the average exchange rate of approximately R13.75 per \$1.00 in fiscal 2015, which in turn represented a depreciation of the South African rand of 9.4% as compared with the average exchange rate of approximately R13.75 per \$1.00 in fiscal 2015, which in turn represented a depreciation of the South African rand of 9.4% as compared with the average exchange rate of approximately R13.75 per \$1.00 in fiscal 2016.

-The depreciation of the Indian rupee against the US dollar by 1.2% in fiscal 2015 as compared to the average exchange rate in fiscal 2014 and by 11.0% as compared to the average exchange rate in fiscal 2013 has had a positive impact on our expenses in fiscal 2015 and 2014, respectively.
-As a result, increases in our cost of revenue, and to a lesser extent, our general and administrative expenses were partially offset by the impact of the depreciation of Indian rupee in fiscal 2015 and increases in our cost of revenue, and to a lesser extent, our general and administrative expenses and selling and marketing expenses were partially offset by the impact of the depreciation of Indian rupee in fiscal 2014.
-The appreciation of the pound sterling and depreciation of the South African rand against the US dollar in fiscal 2015 and 2014 has positively impacted our results of operations, whereas the depreciation of the Australian dollar has negatively impacted our results of operations.
+The depreciation of the Indian rupee against the US dollar by 7.1% in fiscal 2016 as compared to the average exchange rate in fiscal 2015 and by 1.2% as compared to the average exchange rate in fiscal 2014, had a positive impact on our expenses in fiscal 2016 and 2015, respectively.
+As a result, increases in our cost of revenue, and to a lesser extent, our general and administrative expenses were partially offset by the impact of the depreciation of Indian rupee in fiscal 2016 and 2015.
+The appreciation of the pound sterling in fiscal 2015 and the depreciation of the South African rand in fiscal 2016 and 2015 against the US dollar also positively impacted our results of operations in those years.
+On the other hand, the depreciation of the pound sterling in fiscal 2016 and the depreciation of the Australian dollar in fiscal 2016 and 2015 against the US dollar negatively impacted our results of operations in these years.
 See "Part I - Item 11.
 Quantitative and Qualitative Disclosures About Market Risk - B. Risk Management Procedures - Components of Market Risk - Exchange Rate Risk."